We Help Newport, Oregon, Fishermen Recover

-If you have questions about your rights to compensation for your injuries working as a crewman aboard a Newport commercial fishing vessel, contact Mr. Beard and his team at Trueb & Beard, LLC, for a free initial consultation at 425-403-1900.
+If you have questions about your rights to compensation for your injuries working as a crewman aboard a Newport commercial fishing vessel, contact Mr. Beard and his team at Trueb Berne & Beard, LLP, for a free initial consultation at 425-403-1900.
 Never trust a marine insurance company to treat you fairly.
 Learn about your rights under the Jones Act and general maritime law.

 Injury And Wrongful Death Claims for Newport, Oregon, Commercial Fishermen

 Newport is the West Coast’s most productive commercial fishing port with 124 million pounds of catch landed in 2014, ranking Newport as the 11th highest producing commercial fishing port in the United States.
 Westport, Washington, was close behind Newport with 100 million pounds of catch landed, ranking Westport as the 13th highest producing commercial port in the country.
 Vessels working out of Newport fish for a wide spectrum of fish and shellfish, including Dungeness crab, salmon, tuna, Pacific Whiting, shrimp, ground and flat fish, and sardines.
 The physical demands of working on these fishing vessels create the high risk of injury to deckhands who can work year-round in high winds and rough seas.